GrumpyCarebear/GrumpyCarebear/README.md

 - 😄 Pronouns: ...
 She
 - ⚡ Fun fact: ...
 Everything Tech is brand new to me even though I grew up when tech was starting 😆

 - Did I do this correctly?
+YES!
+I did it right! 🎆

 <!---
 GrumpyCarebear/GrumpyCarebear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.